aryathemes/arya-license-manager/arya-license-manager/readme.txt

 You can find the documentation of our REST API on the [Arya License Manager Wiki](https://github.com/aryathemes/arya-license-manager/wiki/REST-API).

+= Is Arya License Manager compliant with GDPR? =

+Yes.
+Arya License Manager plugin does not collect or store personal information.
+Hence, the plugin is 100% GDPR compliant.

 == Changelog ==

 = 1.0.0 =